 - What is the legal name of the LLC?

 - What is the trade name/“doing business as” name?

 - What does your business or organization do?

-If you feel the stress building up just thinking about all of the information you’ll need to provide, and if you’re at all worried about filling everything out correctly and accurately, Hyke can help make getting your EIN easy!
+Pro tip: If you feel the stress building up just thinking about all of the information you need to provide, and you’re worried about filling everything out correctly, Hyke can help make getting your EIN easy!

 Ready to Obtain Your EIN?

 Obtaining an EIN is free and relatively pain-free, which means that you can get your very own shiny new EIN in no time.
 Armed with your EIN, you’ll be running you business in a smart, secure, and professional manner, FTW.